 Korea does not have a dedicated 'retirement visa' by that name, but it does have a formal retirement migration investment program (은퇴이민) under the investment immigration framework.
-Foreign retirees who make qualifying investments can obtain F-2 long-term residency and eventually F-5 permanent residency.
+Foreign retirees who make qualifying investments can obtain long-term residency and eventually permanent residency.
 This guide covers both the official investment-based retirement pathway and the practical visa options available to retirees who may not meet investment thresholds.

 The 은퇴이민 (retirement migration) program is a sub-track of the public interest investment immigration scheme.
 It is designed for foreign retirees who wish to settle in Korea and can demonstrate retirement income or assets.